 - have a photo taken of you both

-- provide your Certificate of Freedom to Marry (if applicable)
+- provide your Certificate of no-impediment or Certificate of Freedom to Marry (if applicable)

 Any fees paid to us are non-refundable.